Introduction¶

 Note: If you are a network operator or involved in route planning and optimization for your organization, please contact project maintainer Jan Kundrát <jkt@jankundrat.com>. gnpy is looking for users with specific, delineated use cases to drive requirements for future development.

-This example demonstrates how GNPy can be used to check the expected SNR at the end of the line by varying the channel input power:
+This example demonstrates how GNPy can be used to check the expected SNR at the end of the line by varying the channel input power, or to run a planning script to check SNR of several services:

-By default, this script operates on a single span network defined in gnpy/example-data/edfa_example_network.json
+By default, the gnpy-transmission-example script operates on a single span network defined in gnpy/example-data/edfa_example_network.json

 You can specify a different network at the command line as follows.
 For example, to use the CORONET Global network defined in gnpy/example-data/CORONET_Global_Topology.json: